 these two species threatening or destroying the regional marine life, it is safe to say that, for now, neither of the two jellyfish species are invasive.

 It is crucial to keep track of future jellyfish blooms or sightings of the compass jellyfish and mauve stinger to avoid potentially disastrous consequences (e.g. an extinction event of an indigenous species).
 As for now, it will

 suffice if both Croatian locals and visiting tourists are informed about the threat of invasive species.

 Now that you know to avoid the oral arms of the compass jellyfish and the mauve stinger, you can safely enjoy observing them if you happen to see an individual floating around in the Adriatic.
-If you’re lucky enough to experience this, you
+If you are lucky enough to experience this, you

-can also contact the local authorities to discover whether perhaps you’ve seen the biggest jellyfish of these two species to date in Croatia.
+can also contact the local authorities to discover whether perhaps you have seen the biggest jellyfish of these two species to date in Croatia.

 Featured Image: J Swanstrom | Flickr

 Ballesteros A., Östman C., Santín A., et al. (2021) 'Cnidome and Morphological Features of Pelagia noctiluca (Cnidaria: Scyphozoa) Throughout the Different Life Cycle Stages.'
 Frontiers in Marine

 Canepa A., Fuentes V., Sabatés A., et al. (2014) 'Pelagia noctiluca in the Mediterranean Sea.'
 Jellyfish Blooms Pages 237-266.